Liz LaManche

 Liz LaManche (born Elizabeth Manicatide 1967) is an American artist based in Somerville, Massachusetts, known for creating large-scale public installations and street art in the Boston and Washington, DC, areas.

 Education

-LaManche received a B.A. in Architecture at Yale University studying graphic design under Inge Druckrey, and did a thesis project in architectural ornament/site specific urban installations advised by sculptor Kent Bloomer.
+LaManche received a B.A. in Architecture from Yale University, where she studied graphic design under Inge Druckrey, and completed a thesis project in architectural ornament and site-specific urban installations advised by sculptor Kent Bloomer.

 Career

 Early

 LaManche spent her early professional career in software user interface design, web development and graphic design, painting in her spare time.

 Festival Art

 At Burning Man in 2005, LaManche began to experiment with large-scale murals illuminated with programmed color-changing LED lighting, later known as "art for kinetic light".
 These murals and their successors were some of the first experiments in this genre of LED art as architectural LED lighting first became available to makers and artists.
 LaManche's murals appeared for several years at the Burning Man festival in Black Rock City, NV, and at the Boston and New York Decompression events.